This article is all about creating custom rules to hide elements such as pop-ups, banners, and images on websites.

 All selectors supported by Safari are valid for 1Blocker as well.

 To block all elements that share the same <tag>, put the name of the tag solely in the rule.
 Let’s say, we want to block ADS and MORE_ADS elements here:

-The selector which blocks them: div
+The selector that blocks them: div

 Lots of ad-containing elements belong to some classes, like here:

-The selector which blocks ADS: .some-name
+The selector that blocks ADS: .some-name

 If a block of code contains an id=”some-name” attribute, you can target it using an #id selector:

-The selector which blocks ADS: #some-name
+The selector that blocks ADS: #some-name

 Any other attributes can be matched by putting them into the [square brackets].
 You can put either the attribute name alone: [attribute] or the attribute name and its property: [attribute=value].